Aspen Medical wins contract to provide AME services in WA

 The company will provide two aircraft and specialist teams of doctors and paramedics on a 24/7 basis to evacuate ill or injured personnel to medical facilities in Western Australia, Darwin or Adelaide.
 The service will include evacuations from rigs and other offshore facilities.

 “Over the course of the first contract we conducted more than 600 successful medical retrievals for our customers in WA.
-These were successful due to the very high level of cooperation and coordination between Aspen Medical, our customers and the public health system,” said Dr Andrew Walker, Executive Chairman and co-founder of Aspen Medical.
+These were successful due to the very high level of cooperation and coordination between Aspen Medical, our customers and the public health system,” said Glenn Keys AO, Executive Chairman and Founder of Aspen Medical.